This post may contain affiliate links. Please read our disclosure policy.

-Baba Ganoush, also spelled baba ghanoush or baba ghanouj, is a simple eggplant dip.
-Made with just a few simple ingredients, this authentic Middle Eastern Eggplant Dip can be made on the grill, or roasted in the oven.
-Baba Ganoush is vegan, gluten-free and plant-based and also keto-friendly and low in carbs.
+Lebanese Baba Ganoush, also spelled baba ghanoush or baba ghanouj, is a simple authentic Lebanese eggplant dip.
+Baba Ganoush is vegan, gluten-free, low in carbs and also keto-friendly.
 Very healthy!

 Baba Ghanoush is made with five simple ingredients.